Wednesday, March 18, 2009

 No granny killing - Church's opposition to euthanasia

-"DAY FOR LIFE" 2002 "End of Life Care - Ethical and Pastoral Issues"
+"End of Life Care - Ethical and Pastoral Issues"

 Irish Bishops' Committee for Bioethics